Lombiq/HipChat-to-Microsoft-Teams-Migration-Utility/Readme.md

 5. Once the permissions are OK then run the request.
 Copy the bearer token (just the token, without the "Bearer" text) used by the request into the *AppSettings.json* configuration file under the `AuthorizationToken` config.
 You can e.g. use Chrome DevTools to see this token in the Request headers.
 Specify the rest of the configuration as well:
     - `ExportFolderPath`: The file system path to the folder where you unzipped the HipChat export package.
     - `TeamNameToImportChannelsInto`: Name of the Teams team where you want all the channels to be imported into.
 Currently all channels are imported into a single team.
 This wouldn't be an issue if channels could be moved (https://microsoftteams.uservoice.com/forums/555103-public/suggestions/16939708-move-channels-into-other-teams).
-    - `ThrottlingCooldownSeconds`: How much time, in seconds, the tool will wait if API requests are throttled.
 6. Run the app and wait for the import to complete.
 In the console you'll see status and possibly error messages.